 Dayton Dragons Game Notes for Saturday

-Today's Game: The Dayton Dragons (affiliate of the Cincinnati Reds) meet the Lansing Lugnuts (affiliate of the Oakland Athletics) in the fifth game of a six-game series.
-2021 Season Series: Dayton 13, Lansing 9.
-(At Dayton: Dragons 6, Lugnuts 4).
-Current Series: Dragons 3, Lugnuts 1.
+Today's Game: The Dayton Dragons (affiliate of the Cincinnati Reds) meet the Lake County Captains (affiliate of the Cleveland Indians) in the fifth game of a six-game series.
+2021 Season Series: Lake County 14, Dayton 8.
+(At Lake County: Captains 6, Dragons 4).
+Current Series: Lake County 2, Dayton 2.

-Last Game: Friday: Dayton 3, Lansing 2.
-Four Dragons pitchers combined on a one-hitter as the Dragons earned their third straight win.
-Closer Vin Timpanelli entered the game with the tying and go-ahead runs on base with one out in the eighth and worked out of the jam before firing a perfect ninth inning for the save.
-Jake Gilbert retired eight of nine batters faced for the win.
-Starter Bryce Bonnin struck out nine in 4.1 innings.
-Jacob Hurtubise and Jonathan Willems each had two hits for Dayton.
-The Dragons established a season high for most errors in an inning when they committed three in the first, all before an out had been recorded.
-They finished the night with five errors, also a season high.

-Current Series with Lansing: The Dragons are 3-1.
-They are batting .302 as a team with 14 runs scored (3.5 per game) while posting an ERA of 2.25 and committing nine errors.
-They have stolen nine bases.
+Last Game: Friday: Dayton 4, Lake County 1.
+James Marinan fired six scoreless innings, allowing just one hit and two walks, while striking out 11 in his first start with the Dragons since moving up from Low-A Daytona.
+Marinan's strikeout total was a 2021 team high.
+Quin Cotton hit a home run and Matt McLain had two hits for Dayton.
+Vin Timpanelli entered the game in the eighth inning with the tying run at the plate and retired the last four for the save.

 High-A Central League Playoffs: Major League Baseball has announced that leagues at three classifications, including the High-A Central League, will conduct playoffs in September.
 The top two teams in each league, regardless of division, will meet in a best-of-five series.

-Playoff Race: The Dragons are two games behind Cedar Rapids in the race for the #2 seed in the 2021 post-season with 14 games to play.
+Playoff Race: The Dragons are four games behind Cedar Rapids in the race for the #2 seed in the 2021 post-season with eight games to play.

-Division Race: The Dragons are one game behind Great Lakes and Lake County in the East Division.
+Salazar and a Possible ERA Title: Former Dragons starting pitcher Eduardo Salazar now leads the High-A Central League in earned run average and has compiled enough innings in the league to meet the minimum number to qualify over a full 120-game season (96 IP is the minimum for the season; Salazar has 98).
+Salazar, now on the injured list at Double-A Chattanooga, compiled an ERA with the Dragons of 3.49.
+The second ranked pitcher in the league is Peoria's Wilfredo Pereira at 3.53.
+Pereira needs another 4.1 innings to reach 96 IP for the year and has one more start.
+If he throws 4.1 innings and allows one earned run or less, he would overtake Salazar.
+Only one pitcher in Dragons history has led the league in ERA: Josh Hall in 2001 at 2.65.
+In 2015, Tyler Mahle finished the season with an ERA of 2.43, the same as Peoria's Matt Pearce.
+When their ERA's were extended to a third decimal point, Mahle lost the title with a mark of 2.428 to Pearce's ERA of 2.426.

 Player Notes